RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 ### One-to-many head

-The **one-to-many head** is like normal YOLO training.For each ground-truth object, many nearby feature-map locations can be treated as positive examples.
+The **one-to-many head** is similar to standard YOLO training.
+For each ground-truth object, many nearby feature-map locations can be treated as positives.

 ```
 One object: